 6. Merrell Altalight Low Shoe

-Merrell’s Altalight Low Shoe is the kids’ shoes version of Merrell’s popular hiker for adults.
+Merrell’s Altalight Low Shoe is the kids shoes version of Merrell’s popular hiker for adults.
 Designed for off-road comfort, the shoe manages to be both lightweight and cushioned for comfort.
 The Altalight features Merrell’s QuantumGrip for dependable traction, and the lining is crafted to prevent bacteria and control odor.
-Reviewers praise the shoe’s adaptability, too: They’re as good on the playground as on the trail, and are great for kids who love to climb stuff.
+It’s adaptable, too: These sneakers are as good on the playground as on the trail, and they’re a great choice for kids who love to climb stuff.

 7. Nike Air Max

-Nike’s Air Max line for kids breathes new life into a classic 90s sneaker icon.
+Nike’s Air Max line for kids breathes new life into a classic ’90s sneaker icon.
 The Nike Air Max 90 LTR has been redesigned with softer, more flexible cushioning to give growing feet just-right support.
-Or, as Nike puts it, these shoes “look like the original but feel like the future.”
 Added flexibility in the toes plus a softer midsole lets kids bend their feet naturally, and extra-durable materials are built for hard wear by kids.
-Nearly 30 color combos to choose from and sizes between 3.5 and 7 for big kids nearly guarantees a perfect fit.
+Multiple color combos to choose from and sizes between 3.5 and 7 for big kids nearly guarantees a perfect fit.
 There’s also a version of the Air Max 90 for smaller feet.

 Plae Ty sneakers’ great color combinations and Velcro-closure straps are ideal for younger kids as they become more opinionated and independent.
-Flexible enough to allow kids natural movement, and grippy for excellent traction when climbing, the Ty sneakers come in more than a dozen colors and range in size from a little kids 6 through big kids 4.
+Flexible enough to allow kids natural movement, and grippy for excellent traction when climbing, the Ty sneakers come in a dozen colors and range in size from a little kids 5 through big kids 4.5.

 BEST BACKPACKS: The Best Kids Backpacks for School, Travel, and Sports